Jhaymarc/moodlemobile/README.md

-Moodle Mobile
+Edu-Quality
 ============

-This is the primary repository of source code for the official Moodle Mobile app.
+This is the primary repository of source code for the official Edu-Quality Mobile app.

 User documentation: http://docs.moodle.org/en/Mobile_app